...

 Landbot: AI Gift Idea Wizard

-For the 2023 holiday season, the team at Landbot worked on an AI Gift Idea Wizard chatbot to help users get personalized gift ideas for their loved ones.
+The team at Landbot worked on an AI Gift Idea Wizard chatbot to help users get personalized gift ideas for their loved ones in the winter holiday season.

 Using GPT technology, we built the chatbot by giving it a thorough prompt about what we wanted it to do (ask questions about the person getting the gift, the tone it should use to engage, etc.) Then we designed it around a "Winter Wonderland" / magical theme.
 Here is an example of suggestions the bot was able to give: